Aviral3010/Toggle-switch/README.md

 # CSS Toggle Switch

-This sswitch has made using CSS animations.
+This switch has been made using CSS animations.

-You can get both of the svg image in the same.....
+You can get both of the svg images in the same.....